Bad Blue Boys: Politics

-Association with the far-right
+Association with fascism

 Bad Blue Boys graffiti promoting irredentist concept of Greater Croatia.

 In 2006, Croatian police intervened in on a barbecue party organized by Bad Blue Boys after receiving report of displayed swastika.
 The two police officers who came to remove swastika were subsequently attacked by Bad Blue Boys using clubs.

 In 2018, Croatian police raided BBB quarters in Zagreb, where they seized weapons; clubs, pyrotechnics, balaclavas and ammunition.
 Their quarters were also decorated with graffiti dedicated to Adolf Hitler and Ante Pavelić.

-In October 2023, Bad Blue Boys chanted Ustaša march song during Croatian Football League match between Dinamo Zagreb and HNK Gorica.
-As a consequence of BBB chanting Ustaša song, Croatian Football Federation ordered Dinamo Zagreb to pay a fine of 17 000 Euros.
-Eight Bad Blue Boys were arrested by Croatian police for the same incident.
-Three of them were banned by the court from attending matches of Croatian Football League and Croatian National Football Team for one year.
-The remaining five were given one year parole, or facing 60 days in prison.
+In October 2023, Bad Blue Boys chanted an Ustaša march song during a match between Dinamo Zagreb and HNK Gorica.
+The Croatian Football Federation ordered Dinamo Zagreb to pay a fine of 17,000 euros.
+Eight Bad Blue Boys were arrested by Croatian police for the incident, three of whom were banned by the court from attending Croatian Football League and Croatian national team matches for one year.
+The remaining five were given one-year parole or 60 days in prison.